Middle Georgia State University

 Peer institutions matched by type, size, and selectivity.

 Middle Georgia State's peers include Abraham Baldwin Agricultural College, Albany State University, Troy University, Texas Southern University, and University of Southern Mississippi.
 This group is composed of open-access and historically underserved-population serving institutions.
-Middle Georgia's 21 ROI score is at the bottom of this peer group, driven primarily by the 25.3% completion rate — the lowest in this batch of 20 schools.
+Middle Georgia's 21 ROI score is at the bottom of this peer group, driven primarily by the 25.3% completion rate - the lowest in our dataset of 20 schools.
 Albany State and Troy University serve similar demographics at similar prices with somewhat better completion outcomes.
 The completion rate gap is the key differentiator.

 | School | ROI | Net Price | 10yr Earnings |